 Q4.
 What is the difference between nomination and assignment?

-While nomination is an authorisation to receive the policy monies in the event of death of the life assured, it does not give the nominee an absolute right over the money received to the exclusion of other legal heirs.
+While nomination is an authorization to receive the policy monies in the event of death of the life assured, it does not give the nominee an absolute right over the money received to the exclusion of other legal heirs.
 Further, the nomination can be revoked or cancelled at any time during the lifetime of the policyholder at his will and pleasure or by a subsequent assignment.

 On the other hand, assignment of an insurance policy, such as a term insurance plan is a transfer or assignment of all rights and liabilities of the insurance policy in favor of the assignee.